meg768/wordl/README.md

 	$ ./wordle.js words --unique --rank C --omit TARES

-This will give you another list of words and the first one is COLIN and will be out second start word.
-Now for the third word, if needed
+This will give you another list of words and the first one is COLIN and will be our second start word.
+Now for the third word, if needed.

 	$ ./wordle.js words --unique --rank C --omit TARES --omit COLIN

-The word with the heighest rank is BUMPY.
+The word with the heighest rank is BUMPY so this will be our third start word if necessary.
+So our "best" start words are TARES, COLIN and BUMPY.

+But this is based on rank "C".